 Other people may also need repeat bone density testing every two years.
 This includes people who have osteoporosis and begin taking medications to stall further bone loss or to stimulate new bone growth.
 The results of the follow-up tests are used to monitor the effects of the treatment.

-- In women 65 years of age and older at baseline screening, with a T-score of -1.50 to -1.99 at any site, and with no risk factors for accelerated bone loss, we will typically perform a follow-up DXA in three to five years.
+●In women 65 years of age and older at baseline screening, with a T-score of -1.50 to -1.99 at any site, and with no risk factors for accelerated bone loss, we will typically perform a follow-up dual-energy x-ray absorptiometry (DXA) in three to five years.

-Repeat BMD measurements may be most valuable for patients who are taking a medication to treat osteoporosis to determine the efficacy of treatment and for patients who are not being treated but have medical conditions that can cause bone loss to determine if they need treatment.
+Repeat bone density measurements may be most valuable for patients who are taking a medication to treat osteoporosis to determine the efficacy of treatment and for patients who are not being treated but have medical conditions that can cause bone loss to determine if they need treatment.

-Bone density tests help healthcare providers spot bone loss in people who might otherwise have no symptoms.
-The tests are painless, quick, and safe, and can alert people to bone loss before they have a fracture.
+Bone density tests help health care providers spot bone loss in people who might otherwise have no symptoms.
+The tests are painless, quick, and safe, and they can alert people to bone loss before they have a fracture.
 The tests are also useful in tracking the effects of medications used to manage bone disease.